-The risk for transmission also increases if infants with infected mothers are born prematurely, if there is invasive monitoring, or if instruments are used during vaginal delivery.
+The risk for transmission also increases if infants with infected mothers are born prematurely, there is invasive monitoring, or instruments are used during vaginal delivery.
 Transmission can occur if the amniotic membrane of an infected woman ruptures prematurely, or as the infant passes through an infected birth canal.
-This increased risk is present if the woman is having or has recently had an active herpes outbreak in the genital area.
+This risk is increased if the woman is having or has recently had an active herpes outbreak in the genital area.

 Very rarely, the virus is transmitted across the placenta, a form of the infection known as congenital herpes.
 Also rarely, newborns may contract herpes during the first weeks of life from being kissed by someone with a herpes cold sore.

 Infants may get congenital herpes from a mother with an active herpes infection at the time of birth.
-Aggressive treatment with antiviral medication is required, but it may not help systemic herpes.
+Aggressive treatment with antiviral medication is required.

 Herpes and Newborn Infants

 Herpes infection in a newborn can cause a range of symptoms, including skin rash, fevers, mouth sores, and eye infections.
 If left untreated, neonatal herpes is a very serious and even life-threatening condition.
-Neonatal herpes can spread to the brain and central nervous system, causing encephalitis and meningitis and can lead to intellectual disability, cerebral palsy, and death.
+Neonatal herpes can spread to the brain and central nervous system, causing encephalitis and meningitis.
+It also can lead to intellectual disability, cerebral palsy, and death.
 Herpes can also spread to internal organs, such as the liver and lungs.

-Infants infected with herpes are treated with acyclovir.
-They usually receive several weeks of intravenous acyclovir treatment followed by several months or oral acyclovir.
+Infants infected with herpes are treated with acyclovir, an antiviral drug.
+They usually receive several weeks of intravenous acyclovir treatment, often followed by several months of oral acyclovir.
 It is important to treat babies quickly, before the infection spreads to the brain and other organs.

 Herpes Encephalitis and Meningitis

-Herpes Encephalitis.
 Herpes simplex encephalitis is inflammation of the brain caused by either HSV-1 or HSV-2.
 It is a rare but extremely serious brain disease.
-Untreated, herpes encephalitis is fatal over 70% of the time.
-Respiratory arrest can occur within the first 24 - 72 hours.
+Untreated, herpes encephalitis is fatal most of the time.
+Respiratory arrest can occur within the first 24 to 72 hours.
 Fortunately, rapid diagnostic tests and treatment with acyclovir have significantly improved survival rates and reduced complication rates.
-Nearly all who recover suffer some impairment, ranging from very mild neurological changes to paralysis. .
+Nearly all who recover have some impairment, ranging from very mild neurological changes to paralysis.

-Herpes Meningitis.
-Herpes simplex meningitis, an inflammation of the membranes that line the brain and spinal cord, is mainly caused by HSV-2.
+Herpes simplex meningitis is inflammation of the membranes that line the brain and spinal cord.
+It is mainly caused by HSV-2.
 Like encephalitis, meningitis symptoms include headache, fever, stiff neck, vomiting, and sensitivity to light.
-Fortunately, after lasting for up to a week, herpes meningitis usually resolves without complications, although symptoms can recur.
+Fortunately, herpes meningitis usually resolves after about a week without complications, although symptoms can recur.

 Herpes Eye Complications

 Ocular herpes is a recurrent infection that affects the eyes.
-It is mainly caused by HSV-1 but can also be caused by HSV-2.
+It is mainly caused by HSV-1, but can also be caused by HSV-2.
 Ocular herpes is usually a simple infection that clears up in a few days, but in its more serious forms, and in severe cases, it can cause blindness.
 As a result, medical attention should be sought immediately for any suspicion of herpes infections around or in the eyes.